github-changelog-generator/github-changelog-generator/README.md

 Depending on your system, you need to run the shell as an Administrator (Windows), or use `sudo gem install github_changelog_generator` (Linux).

+In Windows, you must [update your path variables](https://github.com/github-changelog-generator/github-changelog-generator/blob/master/Troubleshooting.md) in order for github_changelog_generator to work.

 ## Running with Docker

 Using [Docker](https://www.docker.com/products/docker-desktop) is an alternative to installing Ruby and the gem.